Our People

 Taylor Brotherton

-Taylor is so excited to be joining the FoCo Cafe Team in a permanent position as Executive Chef!
-She has lived in Fort Collins, off and on, for the last 7 years.
+Taylor is so excited to continue supporting the FoCo Cafe Team as Catering & Special Events Chef!
+She has lived in Fort Collins, off and on, for the last 8 years.
 In this time she has also lived in New York, Chicago, Montana and Wyoming, taking seasonal kitchen positions as an opportunity to travel and expand her culinary skills.
 This has allowed her to train under several fabulous chef’s and learn many diverse culinary techniques.
 Her last kitchen leadership position was as the Sous Chef at Mountain Sky Guest Ranch in Paradise Valley, Montana.
-When not in the kitchen, Taylor can be found in the Theater, where she exercises her creative muscles as a performer and artist.
-You can come see her this summer doing Shakespeare in the Park in Twelfth Night with Open Stage Theatre Company!
-She lives with her roommates, who are also her best friends, and the house cat, Purcy.
-She is looking forward to making an impact in the FoCo Cafe community and building on the foundation of great food and good works built by Chef Michelle.
-She hopes you come in for lunch and stop by the kitchen to say hi!
-Cheers!

 Board of Directors